BookBrief Logo

 These essay questions are meant to be used as a starting point for your essay or research paper.

-1. How does the setting of Miguel Street impact the characters and their actions?
+1. How does V.S.
+Naipaul use the setting of Miguel Street to reflect the social and economic conditions of postcolonial Trinidad?